FelixFourcolor/Canzonetta-sull-aria/README.md

 2. Obtain [src](https://github.com/FelixFourcolor/Canzonetta-sull-aria/tree/main/src).
 You may clone the repo or download just that folder.

-3. Obtain a world in Minecraft java 1.19+.
+3. Obtain a world in Minecraft Java 1.19+.
 You may use your existing world or create a new one.

-4. If you are inside the world, exit it first.
-Then,
+4. Run:
     ```
     noteblock-generator [path to src] [path to minecraft world]
     ```

-    See [noteblock-generator](https://pypi.org/project/noteblock-generator/) for explanation and more build options.
+    See [noteblock-generator](https://pypi.org/project/noteblock-generator/) for more build options.

-## License
-While Minecraft remains Mojang's property and is subjected to their terms of service, the source code used to generate this structure is given to the public domain.
-You are free to use it however you want, as long as such usage complies with Minecraft's terms of service, without any restrictions from my end.

-See [LICENSE](https://github.com/FelixFourcolor/Canzonetta-sull-aria/blob/main/LICENSE) for more details.